CBT and Counselling Sittingbourne

 Counselling for children

-When working with children or young people, therapy is offered in a very different way.
-Depending on the age of your child, I aim to build a friendship with them at first and where relevant I use a playful approach to begin counselling.
+When working with children or young people, therapy is offered in a very different way, depending on the age of your child.
+I aim to build a friendship with them at first.
+Then, where relevant I may use a playful approach to begin counselling.
 Prior to meeting with your child, I will request a short phone call with you to understand the background of your child’s difficulties.

 I have an advanced DBS, indemnity insurance and abide by the code of ethics set out by the BACP and NCS.
 I’m in regular clinical supervision and ensure that learning is an ongoing process through training and continuing professional development.

-If you would like to make an appointment with Jo at CBT Sittingbourne.
+If you would like to make an appointment with Jo for face to face sessions at CBT and Sittingbourne Practice.
+Or for an online session.
 Then then please contact her via CBT and Counselling Kent today.
 Request to see Jo